 In summary, Yarrow Valley Country Park is one of the best parks in North West England.
 The playground is superb and the scenery fantastic.
 Chorley Council deserve a lot of credit for transforming the former industrial site.
 It is well worth a visit.

 According to the official guide the Treeface Café is open daily from 9.30 am to 4.30 pm.
 The waitress said it stays open later if the weather is nice and/or the park is busy.

 There are toilets and baby changing facilities in the centre.

 Car Parks and Parking

 Yarrow Valley Country Park has four car parks.
 We visited two of them.
-At the time of our visit (June 2015) parking was free.

 The Main Car Park is situated on Birkacre Road.
 It’s convenient for destinations such as the Visitor Centre, Treehouse Café, Play Area, Big Lodge, Small Lodge, Burgh Wood, Top Lodge, Birkacre Weir, and Drybones Wood.
 The official guide says the postcode is PR7 3QL.
 However, this is the postcode for Birkacre Garden Centre.
 It got us close to the park, but according to the Royal Mail, the official postcode for the Yarrow Valley Country Park Visitor Centre is PR7 3RN.

 The other car park we visited was Dob Brow Car Park.
 As noted before we believe it is actually located on Butterworth Brow, close to the junction of Birkacre Road and Dob Brow.